AlexanderGaul/xray_ct/README.md

 size, such that similar distances lead to similar behavior on different volumes.

-All positions of acquisition poses' emitters are shown on the screen, to convince the user of a regular sampling of the volume.
+All positions of stored acquisition poses' sources are shown on the screen as faded out red circle, while the brightest red circle is the position of the currently modified pose.

 On the right side of the screen, the user can see the current acquisition data (the image that reaches the detector in the current acquisition pose).
-It is also possible to show all acquisitions in a linearized way.
+It is also possible to show the data of all acquisition poses at the same time, where each line of pixels is the linearized result of each projection.

 ### ReconstructionWidget manual